hain-j/Ethical-challenges-in-AI/research/research_notes.md

 However, it also brings new ethical and professional challenges, such as fairness, job loss, and data privacy.
 The future of programming depends on how responsibly we use AI combining **human creativity** with **AI efficiency**.

-**Final Question for Presentation:**
-> “Do you think AI will ever replace human programmers, or will we always need humans to guide and control it?”

 # Future Outlook